OPA-Labs/Build-recommendation-engine-with-Amazon-Machine-Learning-in-Redshift/README.md

 * For Master User Password, type **Redshift123**.
 * Confirm the password.

->Copy the Cluster identifier, Database name, User Master Name and Password in text editor, you will used later.
+>Copy the Cluster identifier, Database name, User Master Name and Password in text editor, we will use later.

 2.4.
 Click **Continue**.